chm994483868/HMDailyLearningRecord/StudyMarkdown/StudyMarkdown/md/已发布/crash/iOS App Crash 分析：(一)：dsym文件讲解.md

 FOUNDATION_EXPORT NSExceptionName const NSDestinationInvalidException;
 ```

-&emsp;当内部断言失败并暗示分布对象中的意外情况时发生的异常名称。Name of an exception that occurs when an internal assertion fails and implies an unexpected condition within the distributed objects.
+&emsp;Name of an exception that occurs when an internal assertion fails and implies an unexpected condition within the distributed objects.
+This is a distributed objects–specific exception.

 ##### NSPortTimeoutException